phil-opp/blog_os/blog/content/post/03-set-up-rust.md

 [unwinding]: https://doc.rust-lang.org/nomicon/unwinding.html

 ## Building Rust
-We can now build it using `cargo build`.
-This command creates a static library at `target/debug/libblog_os.a`, which can be linked with our assembly kernel.
+We can now build it using `cargo build`, which creates a static library at `target/debug/libblog_os.a`.
 However, the resulting library is specific to our _host_ operating system.
-This is undesirable, because our target system might be very different.
+This is undesirable, because our target system might be different.

 Let's define some properties of our target system: